 What Can I Do If My Ex Stops Paying Child Support?

 If the other parent of your child stops paying child support or starts paying less without a formal court order, you too have options.
 You should contact an attorney right away to file a Motion to Enforce the MSA or Parenting Plan.
 This motion can legally compel the other parent to start complying with the court order.
 Even if they have lost their jobs, they are still required to pay child support, even if it is modified to a lower amount.
 To prevent this modification, you should consult an attorney to discuss your best options.
 Due to the current pandemic, Genus Law is now offering free video or telephone consultations, even on weekends.

 Are There Exceptions?

-In the end, every child support case is different so if you have questions, call Genus Law Group today to set up a FREE video or telephone consultations to discuss your concerns and find the best child support outcome for you and your family.
+In the end, every child support case is different so if you have questions, call Genus Law Group today to set up your consultations to discuss your concerns and find the best child support outcome for you and your family.